pspacek/python-ldap/Doc/ldap.rst

    Limit on size of message to receive from server.
    Defaults to :py:const:`NO_LIMIT`.
-   This option is mapped to option constant :py:const:`OPT_SIZELIMIT` and used in the underlying OpenLDAP lib.
+   This option is mapped to option constant :py:const:`OPT_SIZELIMIT` and used in the underlying OpenLDAP client lib.
 Its use is deprecated in favour of *sizelimit* parameter when using :py:meth:`search_ext()`.